minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ) <main_models>

-The results in @main_models show, that there is a highly significant relation between a pro-enviornmental vote and pro enviornmental contributions, and vice versa.
-As discussed in @vote_spec, the average pro-environmental contributions for the representatives within six months prior to the enviornmental vote was approximately 1,000 USD whereas the anti-environmental contributions averaged out to 19,800 USD.
-Putting this into the context of the results shown in
+The results in @main_models show, that there is a highly significant relation between a pro- ovote and pro ocontributions, and vice versa.
+As discussed in
-@main_models, where a 1,000 USD pro-environmental contributions increases environmental voting by 0.7 percent and anti-environmental contributions decreasing it by 0.06 percent, the impact of anti-environmental contributions is likely more effective due to their higher average amount—approximately 19,800 USD compared to 1,000 USD for pro-environmental contributions.
+@vote_spec, the average pro-environmental contributions for the representatives within six months prior to the ovote was approximately 1,000 USD whereas the anti-environmental contributions averaged out to 19,800 USD.
+Putting this into the context of the results shown in @main_models, where a 1,000 USD pro-environmental contributions increases environmental voting by 0.7 percent and anti-environmental contributions decreasing it by 0.06 percent, the impact of anti-environmental contributions is likely more effective due to their higher average amount—approximately 19,800 USD compared to 1,000 USD for pro-environmental contributions.
 Therefore, anti-environmental contributions appear to have a stronger effect on environmental voting, reflecting the disparity in average contribution amounts.

-// Interpretation of these validity of the results When looking at @main_models, the adjusted $R^2$ values in the first four models are very high and might raise suspicion of multicoloinearity within the predictor variables #footnote(
+// Interpretation of these validity of the results When looking at @main_models, the adjusted $R^2$ values in the first four models are very high and might raise suspicion of multicollinearity within the predictor variables #footnote(
   [Although the Individual Fixed Effects model shows an adjusted R-squared of -0.311, estimated with the `plm` function,the linear probability model estimated